+While complicated to manage, these less traditional billing models can be very beneficial for companies looking to maximize their revenue and capture new markets with competitive subscription strategies.
+Understanding how to recognize revenue from these models is critical to their success and it can feed into every aspect of the company’s financial health.
 It’s a mistake to assume that only the finance teams need to understand how it works.
-Most companies will need to get feedback from numerous departments, so they can evaluate contracts, strategies, key performance metrics, planning, budgeting, pricing strategies, and even IT requirements.
+Most companies will need to get numerous departments involved so they can evaluate their contracts, strategies, key performance metrics, planning, budgeting, pricing strategies, and even IT requirements.

-In this blog, you’ll learn all about revenue recognition and get access to useful resources.
-We will cover the complexities of “rev rec” for recurring billing, as well as, the accounting standards that you will need to meet (i.e., ASC 606 and IFRS 15).
+In this blog, you’ll learn all about revenue recognition and get access to useful resources to help you better understand the complexities of “rev rec” for recurring billing and the accounting standards that you will need to meet (i.e., ASC 606 and IFRS 15).
+Below is a list of the topics covered.
+You can click each one to jump ahead to that section:

 It is a generally accepted accounting principle (GAAP) referring to how you recognize revenue.
 Regardless of when money lands in an account, the revenue only counts when the product or service is delivered and accepted.
 It helps companies identify what is actual revenue and what is a liability and should be deferred revenue.